malforge/malforge.github.io/README.md

 ## ⚠️ Important Notes

 - This is a **community-maintained** project, not affiliated with Keen Software House
-- For official scripting guides, see the [Space Engineers Wiki](https://spaceengineers.wiki.gg/wiki/Scripting)
+- For scripting guides, see the [Space Engineers Wiki](https://spaceengineers.wiki.gg/wiki/Scripting)
 - Updates happen in free time - some lag behind game updates is expected

 ## License